MaterialFusion: High-Quality, Zero-Shot, and Controllable Material Transfer with Diffusion Models: Method

-\paragraph{IP-Adapter.} In our study, we utilize the IP-Adapter, a lightweight and effective mechanism designed to enhance image prompt capabilities in pretrained text-to-image diffusion models.
+where $\overline{I}$ and $I^*$ are inner representations computed during the forward pass of $\epsilon_\theta(z_t, t, y_{src})$ and $\epsilon_\theta(z^*_t, t, y_{src})$ respectively, $v$ is the self-guidance scale. \paragraph{IP-Adapter.} In our study, we utilize the IP-Adapter, a lightweight and effective mechanism designed to enhance image prompt capabilities in pretrained text-to-image diffusion models.
 The IP-Adapter employs a decoupled cross-attention mechanism that facilitates the independent processing of text and image features.
 This architectural design enables the effective integration of multimodal inputs, combining both text and image prompts.

 The IP-Adapter comprises an image encoder that extracts relevant features from the image prompt and adapted modules that utilize decoupled cross-attention to embed these image features into the diffusion model.
 Additionally, the IP-Adapter can be trained only once and then directly integrated with custom models derived from the same base model, along with existing structural controllable tools.
-This characteristic significantly expands its applicability and is crucial for our work, as we combine the IP-Adapter with the Guide and Rescale method, enhancing our capability to achieve effective material transfer.
+This characteristic significantly expands its applicability and is crucial for our work, as we combine the IP-Adapter with the Guide-and-Rescale method, enhancing our capability to achieve effective material transfer.

 When utilizing the IP-Adapter, the noise prediction is adapted to incorporate image conditioning, resulting in the following expression:

 where $\epsilon_{\theta}(z_{t}, c_{t}, c_{i}, t)$ represents the predicted noise, $c_{t}$ is the text conditioning, and $c_{i}$ signifies the image conditioning.
 This formulation closely resembles the standard noise prediction seen in classifier-free guidance, but it additionally incorporates conditioning from the image prompt, enabling the generation of more contextually relevant outputs.